North Korea: Kim Jong-un wants America's attention

 At 07:50, air raid alarms went off across Miyagi and Yamagata prefectures and TV programs were interrupted to tell people to take shelter.
 The Japanese coast guard said a missile fired from North Korea was heading over Japan.
 North Korean missiles have crossed Japan before - one did last month - but never this far south.

-In fact, it turned out to be a false alarm - the missile splashed down in the Sea of Japan, well short of the Japanese coast.
-There were hurried retractions and corrections from the Ministry of Defence and coastguard, and probably some red faces too.
+But the missile that was launched this morning never made it into Japanese airspace.
+According to South Korean military sources it failed mid-flight and fell back to earth, splashing down in the Sea of Japan.

 So, everyone please calm down and go back to your morning coffee.
-Well, not really.
+Well, no.

 First, firing ballistic missiles towards your neighbours without warning, leaving them to guess where the missile will come down, is not normal behaviour.
 It is extremely provocative and dangerous, and completely outside the norms of international behaviour.
 It is a threat to aircraft and shipping.
 If the missiles break up it can rain debris on those below.